Generative Adversarial Networks#

 If we start with a convolutional neural network and we flip it, i.e., reverse the order of the operations,

-• we have a machine that maps from a 1D vector of values, to an image, i.e., we can generate fake images
+we have a machine that maps from a 1D vector of values, to an image, i.e., we can generate fake images by randomly assigning latent values

-• to accomplish this instead of convolution, we have transpose convolution for each feature map
+to accomplish this instead of convolution operations with activation, we have transpose convolution operations with activation to move to the next feature map

 But how do we train this flipped convolutional neural network to make good images?

-• but if we did this, our machine would only learn how to make this image or a limited set of training images and that would not be useful
+but if we did this, our machine learning model would only learn how to make this image or a limited set of training images and that would not be useful

 Indirect, Adversarial Learning#